Lesson 5 - Default Navigation¶

 Publish¶

-Also notice that we’ve added the publish
+Also notice that we’ve added the publish section to this step.
+This

 is the spot where we publish the outputs returned from the operation to

 the flow’s scope.
-In our case, the check_availability
+In our case, the check_availability operation

-and we publish it to the flow’s
+returns an output named available and we publish it to the flow’s

-scope under the name availability
+scope under the name availability.
+We’ll use the availability

 variable momentarily in an input expression in another of the flow’s